Are You Ready for 6AMLD?

 You can find out more about what is Customer Due Diligence here:

 Plain and simple, having these solutions in place ensures your organisation is complying with these new measures set.

 The first is using Digital ID & Document Scanning which uses machine-readable (MRZ) and optical character recognition (OCR) functionality.

-Liveness checks, such as eye movement and facial feature detection proves to be a crucial element when verifying your customers, this is due to fraudsters getting creative and using methods like 2D images and video playback to slip through facial recognition technology and show they are the person they are impersonating.
-This can have an impact on organisations having to comply with KYC and AML measures as it affects their overall customer due diligence and demonstrating their compliance with regulatory checks.
+Liveness checks, such as eye movement and facial feature detection prove to be a crucial element when verifying your customers, this is due to fraudsters getting creative and using methods like 2D images and video playback to slip through facial recognition technology and show they are the person they are impersonating.
+This can have an impact on organisations having to comply with KYC and AML measures as it affects their overall customer due diligence and demonstrates their compliance with regulatory checks.